-English Wizards’ freelance programs empower you to operate as independent entrepreneurs in Poland.
-As an entrepreneur, you are free to negotiate your own rates and terms with clients; forging your own pathway.
+English Wizards’ freelance programs empower you to operate as independent freelancer in Poland.
+As a freelancer, you are free to negotiate your own rates and terms with clients; forging your own pathway.

-The freelancers in our community typically earn between 50-70PLN/hour, and work between 15-25 hours/week.
+The freelancer English teachers in our community typically earn between 50-70PLN/hour, and work between 15-25 hours/week at most language schools.
 This give you both the money you need to live a comfortable life in Poland, and also the time on your hands to dedicate to your side-projects and passions.
-English Wizards will proactively support your journey into becoming a polished professional in either education or the creative service industry.
+Those with the right skillset in the creative or IT fields can command even higher rates.
+English Wizards will proactively support your journey into becoming a polished professional in either education or another industry.

-The numbers below give an overview of the typical income of a freshly starting English Wizards entrepreneur.
+The numbers below give an overview of the typical income of a freshly starting English Wizards freelancer teacher.
 Have a look at the costs of living below to find how affordable Poland really can be.